-DO NOT use gasolines containing Methanol.
+DO NOT use gasolines containing Methanol or E85 Ethanol.
 Use of these blends may result in starting and driveability problems and may damage critical fuel system components.

 Problems that result from using methanol/gasoline blends are not the responsibility of the manufacturer.
 While MTBE is an oxygenate made from Methanol, it does not have the negative effects of Methanol.